Dravid And Laxman Boost India In Kolkata

 Rahul Dravid and VVS Laxman scripted another chapter in their remarkable careers as they forged a 140-run partnership on the opening day of the second Test against the West Indies at Eden Gardens in Kolkata.

-Returning to the venue where they inspired India to a win after following on against Australia in 2001 with a partnership of 376, Dravid's century and Laxman's unbeaten 73 helped the home side close on 346 for five.
+Returning to the venue where they inspired India to a win after following on against Australia with a partnership of 376, Dravid's century and Laxman's unbeaten 73 helped the home side close on 346 for five.

 Dravid fell for 119 when he gifted Kraigg Brathwaite an unlikely first Test wicket shortly before stumps having played an innings as fluent as any during his distinguished career, taking advantage of friendly conditions for batting by hitting nine fours and two sixes as the bowlers wilted.